scaleupstack/annotations/README.md

 ## Introduction

 This library is not yet documented.
-But perhaps [Metadata] can be helpful to find out how to use it.
+But perhaps [scaleupstack/metadata] can be helpful to find out how to use it.

 TODO: to be done

 ## Current State

 This library has been developed with a special intention in mind.
-It will evolve in the context of [Metadata], and [EasyObject].
+It will evolve in the context of [scaleupstack/metadata], and [scaleupstack/easy-object].

 This results in some known limitations that are no high-priority for this intended purpose.